RaindropZheng/SignLanguageClassification/README.md

 # SignLanguageClassification
-Used Kinect2.0 to collect sign language datas
+Used Kinect2.0 and LeapMotion to collect sign language datas

 Used hidden Markov model to classify datas